NavyaElchuri/Navya/README.md

+Hi There 👋
-Hi, This is Navya Elchuri
+This is Navya Elchuri